-We share the article, which outlines Tabea Zimmermann's career and her perspective on music making, with the kind permission of the author and the Ernst von Siemens Music Foundation.
+We share Patrick Hahn's essay, which outlines Tabea Zimmermann's career and her perspective on music making, with the kind permission of the author and the Ernst von Siemens Music Foundation.

 The packaging industry, of all things: if one takes the information superhighway of the World Wide Web and goes directly to the virtual presence of Tabea Zimmermann’s birthplace, the marketing information underlines, among other things, the significance of the packaging industry for the Black Forest town of Lahr.
 There is nothing one would associate less with Ms Zimmermann – or simply ‘Tabea’, as she is known in musical circles – than the provision of empty packaging.
 (And there is no one far and wide who would remember anyone asking ‘which Tabea?’ when they heard the name, as if there could only be this one – which is undoubtedly the case.)
 In a music industry with more than its fair share of superficiality and artificiality, Tabea Zimmermann, or rather Tabea, has come to epitomise a musicianship based on integrity, on an authentic and personal stance that does not shy away from pointing out uncomfortable truths about the industry or going against its apparent inner laws, an artist who channels all her energy into getting to the heart of a musical work – and sharing this experience with her audience.
 ‘I’m so allergic to that’, she laughs, ‘when a performer places themselves before the work.
 But it’s modern now.’
 A musician who seeks not to express herself, but a work.
 Dreams of an untimely individual?